PixelSaver/wackypixels/README.md

 # Binary will be at ./target/release/wackypixels
 ```

 ### Install Globally
-^I don't recommend this.
+> [!Warning] I don't recommend this.
 This is an experimental fun, chaotic program, not something you should use on your filesystem.
 If you really want to, just know I warned you.
 ```bash
 cargo install --path .